 - A power cable.

 If you're making videos or if you like watching series and films on your computer, a good set of speakers is a must.
 Having good speakers will allow you to percieve dialogues better with lesser strain.
 They will also make your experience more enjoyable by enhancing the background sound and music.

 Other IT Equipment

-Sometimes there's equipment that you wouldn't typically think of:
+Sometimes there's equipment that you wouldn't typically think of, yet it stands significant:

 - A printer